rubenohana/Gibbs-Diffusion/README.md

 ### Demo Notebook

 In the `nbs/` folder, we provide a [demo notebook](nbs/gdiff_demo.ipynb) showing how to use this code base to quickly perform blind denoising with GDiff.

+Keep in mind that the computational cost of the inference highly depends on the chosen parameters and the model.
+Notably, it scales linearly with the number of Gibbs iterations and the total number of diffusion steps (intrinsic to the diffusion model here).
+It also depends on the initial noise level (the noisier the data, the longer the inference), the initialization strategy of the chains, and the dimensionality of the problem.
+The number of Gibbs iterations needed to converge to the target posterior distribution is typically determined empirically.
+In this example, this number was found to be quite low (i.e. about 50 iterations).

 ### Training Script